schultjw/03_Queue_Lab/README.md

 7. Works they through exceptions according to when the instructions ask to throw.
 8. Works I think.
 It passed the tests and as far as i can tell works.  done by using the % as explained in the readings.

+#### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to
+keep, and which could we get rid of?
+Explain your answer.

-#### 2. Since stack knows its size you can get rid if the backingSizeVaraible.
+Since stack knows its size you can get rid if the backingSizeVaraible.

+#### 3. What is one question that confused you about this excercise, or one piece of advice you would
+share with students next semester?

-#### 3. None I think overal this was a pretty good lab to get the hang of how Queues work using modulus.
+None I think overal this was a pretty good lab to get the hang of how Queues work using modulus.

+#### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing
+in C++?

-#### 4. #include "filename"
+#include "filename"

-#### 5. It is basically the equivalent of an abstract class in java.
-It initializes some of the variables and
+#### 5. What is the purpose of "templates" in C++?

-		methods for a class.  also it allows you to use any data types instead of one specific one.
+It is basically the equivalent of an abstract class in java.
+It initializes some of the variables and methods for a class.  also it allows you to use any data types instead of one specific one.

+#### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?

-#### 6. int* something = new int[10];
+int* something = new int[10];

+#### 7. What is the purpose of a class destructor in C++?
+Why don't you need them in Java?

-#### 7. You need to do this in c++ and not java because Java does it for you autimatically.
-It must be done so
-		the allocated memory is cleared when you dont need it any more, other wise it may cause a memory leak.
+You need to do this in c++ and not java because Java does it for you autimatically.
+It must be done so the allocated memory is cleared when you dont need it any more, other wise it may cause a memory leak.